angelomilan/ethereum-guides/GPU-cloud_mining.md

 # Ethereum cloud mining for dummies

+LET THE ETHEREUM FORUM GUYS NOW WHEN COMPLETE

 _by A.Milan and M.Terzi with the precious support of @paul_bxd and @jesus666_

 This step by step tutorial is easy to follow.
 It is as easy as copy / pasting.